 “You must abstain from food sacrificed to idols, from blood, from the meat of strangled animals, and from sexual immorality.
 You will do well to avoid these things.”

 Reading Acts chapter 15 in context Peter, Paul and Barnabas make the point that the gentiles were given the Spirit just as they were.
 YHVH made no distinction when He cleansed their hearts.

 James (Ya’acob) concluded that the gentiles could hear the Torah read in the synagogues every Sabbath, and they had the words of Yehushua to help them find the Spiritual connections between Yehushua and the Torah, Luke 24:27.

 “For Moses has been proclaimed in every city from ancient times and is read in the synagogues on every Sabbath.”
 Acts 15:21

-Number Ten is my final verse and the only one that does not come from one of Paul’s letters.
-Here John appears to be saying the “Law” came through Moses, “Grace” and Truth came through Jesus:
+10. This is my final verse and the only one that does not come from one of Paul’s letters.
+Although it sounds a lot like 9.
+John writes, the “Law” came through Moses, “Grace and Truth” came through Yehoshua (Jesus):